 Our members and the Park's Authority

 All members of the authority serve on the Full Authority, where the main business is conducted.
-The Development Management Committee, which considers all matters relating to planning, from the start of 2015 consists of nine authority members.
+The Development Management Committee, which considers all matters relating to planning, consists of nine authority members.
 Members also represent the authority on a number of outside bodies to look after the interests of Northumberland National Park.

 The Authority's responsibilities